 BrewPOS is definitely easy to use.
 The software’s interface is basic — you’ll find navigating through the menu pretty straightforward.
-Also, you’ll be able to customize your menu with shortcuts if you want to improve how fast you and your staff can take orders.
+You can also customize your menu with shortcuts if you want to improve how fast you and your staff can take orders.

 Also, you’ll be able to benefit from the touch screen nature of this platform.
 Many modern POS systems are going touch screen for a reason — it helps you speed up taking orders and performing transactions.
-There are definitely systems with better user interfaces, but the platform’s ease of use is still a benefit at BrewPOS.
+There are definitely systems with better user interfaces, but the platform’s ease of use is still beneficial at BrewPOS.

-While all the hardware systems available via BrewPOS are reliable options, it’s slightly dissapointing that you can’t bring your own iPad or Android tablet to the table.
+While all the hardware systems available via BrewPOS are reliable options, it’s slightly disappointing that you can’t bring your own iPad or Android tablet to the table.
 If this is something you had planned on doing, you may want to consider working with another provider.

 Unfortunately, you won’t find any serious add-ons or integrations at BrewPOS.
 Personally, this is a bit of a letdown — most of the top POS providers have extensive integrations and add-ons available to people who are trying to get more from their point of sale systems.

 You can export financial information into spreadsheets and other formats to automatically upload to your accounting or financial software.
 While this isn’t as good as direct integration, it still means you’ll be able to use third-party financial tools.

 At BrewPOS, you can add your own credit card processor to the platform if you want to take advantage of a particular processor’s rates.
 This is a great feature that you don’t find with many modern POS platforms.
 This also gives you the flexibility to bring your current credit card processor to BrewPOS if you’re already using a specific provider.